Electric multiple unit: Types

-On third rail systems, the outer vehicles usually carry the pick up shoes with the motor vehicles receiving the current via intra-unit connections.
-This helps avoiding 'gapping' events where the unit is not in contact with the third rail and needs rescuing.
+On third rail systems, the outer vehicles usually carry the pick up shoes, with the motor vehicles receiving the current via intra-unit connections; this helps to avoid 'gapping' events where the unit is not in contact with the third rail and needs rescuing.
 For modern EMUs that operate on AC overhead systems, the traction motors have often moved from the power car to separate motor cars.
 The power car retains the transformer and sends the required energy via connectors to the motor cars.
 This helps to distribute weight along the length of the EMU and reduces the maximum axle load and track access/maintenance costs.
 This is not a consideration with DC powered sets as no transformer is required and any other conversion equipment is lighter.

-The majority of EMUs are set up as twin/"married pair" units or longer sets.
-In addition to the traction motors, the ancillary equipment (air compressor and tanks, batteries and charging equipment, traction power and control equipment, etc.) are shared between the cars in the set.
+The majority of EMUs are set up as twin or married-pair units or longer sets.
+In addition to the traction motors, the ancillary equipment (Note: Such as air compressor and tanks, batteries and charging equipment, traction power and control equipment.) are shared between the cars in the set.
 Since no car can operate independently, such sets are only split at maintenance facilities.
-For longer length EMUs (8+ cars) the unit will often have duplicate power, traction & braking systems in two halves of the set, providing redundancy for increased weight and cost.
+For longer length EMUs (eight+ cars), the unit will often have duplicate power, traction and braking systems in two halves of the set, providing redundancy for increased weight and cost.

-Advantages of married pair or longer sets include weight and cost savings over single-unit cars (due to reducing the ancillary equipment required per set) while allowing multiple cars to be powered, unlike a motor-trailer combination.
+Advantages of twin-pair or longer sets include weight and cost savings over single-unit cars, due to reducing the ancillary equipment required per set, while allowing multiple cars to be powered, unlike a motor-trailer combination.
 Each EMU has only two control cabs, located at the outer ends of the set.
 This saves space and expense over a cab at both ends of each car and provides more capacity.
 Disadvantages include a loss of operational flexibility, as trains must be multiples of a set length, and a failure on a single car could force removing the entire set from service.

-In rare circumstances EMUs can operate like locomotives, hauling push-pull sets of trailer coaches.
-The BR class 432 was an example of this, hauling TC trailer units on services on the South West Main Line.
+In rare circumstances, EMUs can operate like locomotives by powering push-pull sets of trailer coaches.
+The Class 432 4-REP was an example of this, powering TC trailer units on passenger services on the South West Main Line in England.